 Source(s) not provided due to copyright law and/or length of source(s).
+Teachers should provide access to the specified source(s).

 After reading Stealing Home: The Story of Jackie Robinson, think about the impact Jackie's decision had on Major League Baseball and the rest of the nation.
 What challenges did Jackie overcome in making his mark on history?